 Social media management

-Digital skills can a great addition to most modern resumes.
-Job-seekers need to adapt to compete amidst an increasingly connected world, by adding new technical abilities to their repertoire.
+Digital skills can be a great addition to most modern resumes.
+Job-seekers need to adapt to compete in an increasingly connected world by adding new technical abilities to their repertoire.
 Digital proficiencies are not limited to tech roles and companies.
 They are also helpful when trying to stand out among other applicants in the hiring process for less technology-oriented positions.
-Every applicant should consider e investing time and effort into learning new digital skills through extra courses, side projects, and self-learning.
+Every applicant should consider investing time and effort into learning new digital skills through extra courses, side projects, and self-learning.